rouge-ruby/rouge/README.md

   state :your_state do ... end

   # prepend rules to states
-  prepand :parent_state do ... end
+  prepend :parent_state do ... end

   # append rules to states
   append :parent_state do ... end